 - Start thinking of it as a lifestyle change.
 The board will have to integrate this thinking into their culture.
 It’s not a one-time change, you must constantly be working on emotional connection and board dynamics.
 You can get your board members to make deals on all kinds of pragmatic issues, you can teach them all kinds of skills, you can get them to negotiate, but if you want to improve your board effectiveness, you have to address the level of emotional responsiveness that is present in your board discussions.

-There are many more elements to board dynamics, but this is a great start to get you moving towards better board dynamics in 2017.
+There are many more elements to the EmC Strategy, but this is a great start to get you moving towards better board dynamics.

-If you would like more information about board dynamics or emotional connection, please contact us at [email protected].
+If you would like more information about board dynamics or emotional connection, please contact us.